 Legal counsel.

 Before you and your spouse can begin discussing your divorce settlement, it’s important to have a lawyer on both sides of the case.
-A lawyer can help you draft a settlement agreement that balances the needs of both parties and is as fair as possible.
+It can be beneficial to hire a lawyer from any firm specialising in Divorce Family Legal matters.
+They can help you draft a settlement agreement that balances the needs of both parties and is as fair as possible.
+They can also help you with the child custody proceedings.

 Children’s need.